The Thermal Properties and Benefits of Building with Insulative Concrete Foams

 ICF R-value

 EPS insulation also possesses optimal sound absorbing qualities.
 They only allow roughly 12.5% – 25% as much sound to pass through them compared to wooden walls.
-In the eyes of a business owner, this key component of ICF makes it extremely desirable especially if the location of the building is in a loud city street or a downtown metropolis.
-Additionally, buildings and homes constructed using these materials offer a level of safety very few building systems can match.
-They average at being 10x’s stronger than a standard framed structure and several times stronger than CMU ‘cinder block’ construction.
+Business owners find this key component of ICF extremely desirable.
+This is especially true if the building is located in a loud city street or a downtown metropolis.

 ICF-insulation